 \paragraph{\bf Labeled networks and Trees} We consider networks $N=(V,E)$ on $X$ that are equipped with a \emph{(vertex-)labeling} $t$ i.e., a map $t\colon V\to\{0,1,\odot\}$ such that $t(x)=\odot$ if and only if $x\in X$.
 Hence, every inner vertex $v\in V^0$ must have some \emph{binary} label $t(v)\in \{0,1\}$.
 The labeling of the leaves $x\in X$ with $t(x)=\odot$ is just a technical subtlety to cover the special case $V=X=\{x\}$.
 A network $N$ with such a ``binary'' labeling $t$ is called \emph{labeled network} and denoted by $(N,t)$.
 To recall, for a level-1 network $N$ on $X$, $\lca_N(A)$ is uniquely determined for all $A\subseteq X$.
-This allows us to establish the following \begin{definition} Given a labeled level-1 network $(N,t)$ we denote with $\mathscr{G}(N,t) = (X,E)$ the undirected graph with vertex $X$ and edges $\{x,y\}\in E$ precisely if $t(\lca_N(x,y))=1$.
+This allows us to establish the following \begin{definition} Given a labeled level-1 network $(N,t)$ on $X$ we denote with $\mathscr{G}(N,t) = (X,E)$ the undirected graph with vertex $X$ and edges $\{x,y\}\in E$ precisely if $t(\lca_N(x,y))=1$.
 An undirected graph $G = (X,E)$ is \emph{explained} by $(N,t)$ on $X$ if $G\simeq \mathscr{G}(N,t)$. \end{definition} A network $(N,t)$ is \emph{least-resolved for $G$} if $(N,t)$ explains $G$ and there is no labeled network $(N',t')$ that explains $G$ where $N'$ is obtained from $N$ by a series of edge contractions (and removal of possible multi-edges and suppression of vertices with indegree 1 and outdegree 1) and $t'$ is some labeling of $N'$.

 A labeling $t$ (or equivalently $(N,t)$) is \emph{discriminating} if $t(u)\neq t(v)$ for all $(u,v)\in E^0$.
 A labeling $t$ (or equivalently $(N,t)$) is \emph{quasi-discriminating} if $t(u)\neq t(v)$ for all $(u,v)\in E^0$ with $v$ not being a hybrid-vertex.
 The latter implies that every quasi-discriminating tree $(T,t)$ is discriminating.
 In networks $(N,t)$, however, $t(u) = t(v)$ is possible if $v$ is a hybrid-vertex; see Fig.\ \ref{fig:discriminating} for an illustrative example.
 A cycle $C$ in a labeled network $(N,t)$ is \emph{quasi-discriminating} if $t(u)\neq t(v)$ for all $(u,v)\in E(C)$ with $v$ not being the hybrid-vertex of $C$.

 \begin{remark} In all drawings that show labeled networks, the leaf-label ``$\odot$'' is omitted and inner vertices with label ``$1$'', resp., ``$0$'' are drawn as ``$\bullet$'', resp., ``$\square$''.
 The label of the hybrid-vertices can often be chosen arbitrarily and is sometimes marked as ``$\times$''. \end{remark}